 Environmental education alongside three Alpine rivers in the summer of 2022

-This summer, in addition to the Inn, two tours will take place on the Alpine Rhine and the Lech.
-The tour along the Alpine Rhine starts in Landquart (CH) and leads via Vaduz and Ruggell (FL) to Lustenau (AT).
-The tour along the Lech leads participants through the vibrant Lechtal valley.
-Moreover, the route along the Inn from Innsbruck (AT) to Rosenheim (DE) will be explored.
-During the tours, local experts will work on aspects of river ecology with the participants in a playful way.
-A start event for all participants will take place on 23 July at the triple watershed on the Lunghin Pass.
+In the summer of 2022, in addition to the Inn, two tours took place on the Alpine Rhine and the Lech.
+The tour along the Alpine Rhine started in Landquart (CH) and led via Vaduz and Ruggell (FL) to Lustenau (AT).
+The tour along the Lech led participants through the vibrant Lech valley.
+Moreover, the route along the Inn from Innsbruck (AT) to Rosenheim (DE) was explored.
+During the tours, local experts worked on aspects of river ecology with the participants in a playful way.
+A start event for all participants took place on 23 July at the triple watershed on the Lunghin Pass.

 The tours through the four Alpine states emphasise the importance of cross-border cooperation in the protection of Alpine rivers.
 After all, the effects of climate change and the loss of biodiversity do not stop at borders.
 The Swiss Presidency of the Alpine Convention promotes the exchange on these issues.
 In doing so, it also wants to involve young people who will shape the Alpine region today and in the future.